MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-whats-new-in-the-mobile-apps.md

 ### Power BI app's new look is now on by default

 Now when you open the app, the new look and navigation bars are automatically turned on, simplifying the way you find and open content.
-Use the home page as your starting point - you'll get quick access to your most important content and an activity feed that keeps you up-to-date with all your latest alerts, notifications, and more.
+Use the app's home page as your starting point - you'll get quick access to your most important content, as well as an activity feed that keeps you up-to-date with all your latest alerts, notifications, and more.

 ### See all your latest Power BI activity